Tropical silviculture | UniSC | University of the Sunshine Coast, Queensland, Australia

 K’gari-Fraser Island forest dynamics

 K'gari-Fraser Island is a World Heritage Area, with a long history of forest disturbance and more recently forest restoration.
-USC's K'gari Research and Learning Centre is located at Dilli Village, in the island's south east.
+UniSC's K'gari Research and Learning Centre is located at Dilli Village, in the island's south east.

-Research on K'gari-Fraser Island will investigate forest dynamics, and how past disturbance has impacted forests and how forests will recover
+Research on K'gari-Fraser Island will investigate forest dynamics, and how past disturbance has impacted forests and how forests will recover.

 Associate Professor Grahame Applegate is leading our efforts to re-establish permanent plots established by the Queensland Department of Forestry, including: